Dr Michelle Percharde is an epigenetics and stem cell biologist. She carried out her undergraduate degree in Biochemistry

 Dr Paul Chammas - Postdoc

 Paul completed his PhD in 2019 in the Di Croce lab at the Centre for Genomic Regulation (CRG) in Barcelona, his work focusing on the epigenetic regulation of gene expression during mESC differentiation.
 He then joined the MRC LMS as a postdoc in the Percharde lab in April 2020.
 In his free time, Paul is a sports, board game, video game and music enthusiast

 Nathan Cheung - Imperial project student

-Nathan is carrying out a project jointly supervised by Dr Louise Fets and the Drug Transport and Tumour Metabolism group.
-With expertise from the two labs, his project aims to explore the role of solute transporters and metabolism in distinct early developmental states.
+Nathan carried out his Undergraduate project jointly supervised by Dr Louise Fets and the Drug Transport and Tumour Metabolism group, exploring the role of solute transporters and metabolism in distinct early developmental states.

 Sita carried out an MSc in Reproductive & Developmental Biology at Imperial College and joined the Chromatin and Development group for her research project.